Augustus Hamilton

 Augustus Hamilton (1 March 1853 – 12 October 1913) was a New Zealand ethnologist, biologist and museum director.
 He was born in Poole, Dorset, England on 1 March 1853.
 He wrote on the fishing and seafoods of the ancient Māori people.
-He also wrote on the art and workmanship of the Maori in New Zealand with a series of illustrations (from photographs).
+He also wrote on the art and workmanship of the Māori in New Zealand with a series of illustrations (from photographs).

+Hamilton became the second director of the Colonial Museum in Wellington, following James Hector, in 1903.
+He was one of the principal ethnologists in New Zealand at the time; he helped develop the Māori Antiquities Act in 1901 and was the main proponent for building a National Māori Museum.
 Hamilton was President of the Royal Society of New Zealand between 1909 and 1911; preceded by G. M. Thomson and followed by Thomas Frederic Cheeseman.

+Hamilton's scientific specimens and other collection items are at Te Papa and other New Zealand institutions.

 Family life

 Hamilton married Hope Ellen McKain in Napier on 22 September 1882.
 He had a daughter, Pearl, and a son, Harold.

+Hamilton died suddenly and prematurely in Russell, Bay of Islands, New Zealand in 1913.